zhuxindong/ninja/README.md

   # Set the network on your mobile phone to set your proxy listening address, for example: http://192.168.1.1:8888
   # Then open the browser http://192.168.1.1:8888/preauth/cert, download the certificate, install it and trust it, then open iOS ChatGPT and you can play happily
    ```

-  > `Web login`, a cookie named: `__Secure-next-auth.session-token` is returned by default.
-The client only needs to save this cookie.
-Calling `/api/auth/session` can also refresh `AccessToken`

 #### API documentation